Current Hematology, Oncology and Transplantation Fellows

 Dr. Amit Kulkarni

-Dr. Amit Kulkarni received her MD from Jawaharlal Nehru Medical College, Belgaum, India in 2009.
+Dr. Amit Kulkarni received his MD from Jawaharlal Nehru Medical College, Belgaum, India in 2009.
 He completed his Internal Medicine residency at Greater Baltimore Medical Center, Baltimore, Maryland.
 Prior to residency, Dr. Kulkarni was a research fellow at Mayo Clinic, Rochester where he worked on genetics of Chemotherapy induced peripheral Neuropathy and genomics of small intestinal neuroendocrine tumors.
 Dr. Kulkarni joined the University of Minnesota Hematology, Oncology and Transplantation in July, 2017.

 Dr. Aimee Merino